 As there is a growing appetite from the private sector to invest and reducing central Government grant funding available, we will support the transition of the Revive Network to a concession model for residential charging, where full grant funding is not available.
-This provides a good balance of risk and control.
+This provides a good balance of risk and control and crucially will help to ensure that the spread of electric vehicle charging is equitable, particularly for rural areas.